martinbudden/MaybeCube/MC300/readme.md

 ![main_assembly](assemblies/main_assembly.png)

-1. Attach the extruder and the spoolholder to the right face.
+1. Bolt the polycarbonate sheet to the left face.

-2. Connect the Bowden tube between the extruder and the printhead.
+2. Attach the spoolholder and filament spool to the right face.

-3. Attach the polycarbonate sheet to the back of the print.
-Make sure everything is square before tightening the bolts.

 ![main_assembled](assemblies/main_assembled.png)